 It’s Lilly Pulitzer’s semi-annual sale.
 The company doesn’t mark down its products throughout the year; instead, the company typically holds two sales: one in early January and the other in late summer.
 The summer one tends to be larger and last longer.
 All sales are final, but everything does ship free.

 This is hard to predict, but it’s usually a mixture of products from years past, specific items from more recent and current collections, and possibly new (limited stock) merchandise.

-Throughout August, Lilly actually pulls those current products (and sometimes prints all together) from the site because the company plans on including them in the upcoming sale.
-For example, I’m pretty sure two of my favorites–the Bailor Dress and the Hillary Popover Dress–will be included since they were just removed from the site.
+Towards the end of the summer, Lilly actually pulls those current products (and sometimes prints all together) from the site because the company plans on including them in the upcoming sale.
+For example, I’m pretty sure two of my favorites–the Bailor Dress and the Hillary Popover Dress–will be included since they were recently removed from the site.
 (Exciting!
 I’d bookmark ’em; they’re GREAT.)
 I also wonder whether the ever-popular gingham print (“Feelin’ Beachy”) will go on sale, since it’s is no longer listed under “Shop All Prints.”
 (Maybe?!)